 View Logging Information

-By default, the log includes the cached transactions for the last ten authentication tokens.
+By default, the cached transactions for the last ten authentication tokens are available in the log.
 If you want to persist your

 CA Live API Creatorlog messages, you can configure external logging.